 Absorbed glass mat batteries generally have a high power output and a short recharging cycle.
 When charged with the appropriate equipment, an AGM battery might charge up to five times faster than a similarly-sized lead-acid battery.

 They hold charge for quite a long time, so you don’t need to top them off if they’ve been sitting unused for a period.
-Unlike a lead-acid battery, AGM batteries don’t need a booster charge to prevent sulfation.
+Unlike lead-acid batteries, AGM batteries don’t need a booster charge to prevent sulfation.

 It’s a relatively simple procedure to connect the clamps from your leads to the positive and negative terminals and recharge an AGM battery.